shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-device-modes.md

 <properties
-   pageTitle="Cambiar el modo del dispositivo StorSimple | Microsoft Azure" description="Describe los modos de dispositivo StorSimple y explica cómo usar Windows PowerShell para StorSimple para cambiar el modo del dispositivo." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Change the StorSimple device mode | Microsoft Azure" description="Describes the StorSimple device modes and explains how to use Windows PowerShell for StorSimple to change the device mode." services="storsimple" documentationCenter="" authors="alkohli"